 All MA Counseling students are required to have 30 hours of personal counseling during their time in the program, including 20 hours of individual (which may include 10 hours of marriage, couple or family counseling) and 10 hours of group (effective Fall 2019).
 When complete, turn in Weekly Summary of Psychotherapy Received Form and the Group Counseling Log to the Counseling Administrative Assistant.
 Counseling students must seek counseling services from a professional counselor who is licensed, other than program faculty and students.
-The Counseling Administrative Assistant maintains a collection of business cards from local professional counselors.
 You may also contact your advisor with questions about how to seek personal counseling services.